parkertimmins/celestial-gps/README.md

 # celestial-gps

-This is a webapp which can be used on a smart phone to find your location on earth by taking sightings of the moon or sun.
+[celestial-gps](https://github.com/parkertimmins/celestial-gps) is a webapp which can be used on a smart phone to find your location on earth by taking sightings of the moon or sun.
 It requires permissions for your camera and phone orientation.

 Run locally
 * `npm run start:dev`